 Every day, entrepreneurs are faced with a myriad of short-term and long-term tasks.
 This makes it very difficult to decide which task should take precedent over another.
 Which should you focus on right now?
 Which can you afford to put off for a little while?
 Budgeting gives every element of your business a calculated label.
 Without this form of association, all responsibilities seem equally threatening.
 You’re more likely to act on your emotions as opposed to your intellect.

 For this reason, you should think of your budget as a right-hand man who you consult before moving forward with a task or expense.
-This allows you to be absolutely certain that you are spending your time wisely.
+This allows you to be sure that you are spending your time wisely.
 After all, time is money.
-In order to maximize savings and revenue, you must spend most of your time on the most important tasks.
+To maximize savings and revenue, you must spend most of your time on the most critical tasks.
 We’ll explain how later on.

 2. Stronger Connection with Employees

 A common attribute of successful businesses is transparency.
-There’s more communication and fewer secrets.
+There are more communication and fewer secrets.
 Your budget is no exception.
 Yes, some financial information should be reserved for management.
 But sharing your budget with your team shows that you have nothing to hide when it comes to spending.
 Employees will be less likely to question your strategic decisions since the logic is right in front of them.

 Sharing the budget can also facilitate suggestions from employees about keeping their division under budget.
 They may also offer suggestions for improving the division receiving most of the budget, now that this information is front and center.

 In summary, sharing a budget brings the team closer together and provides clarity for the business’s general strategy.